Last updated August 8, 2017

 Amazon Collecting Sales Tax Based on Virginia Data Center

-Virginia is a destination-based sales tax state.
-In a nutshell, that means that sellers who have sales tax nexus in Virginia and sell a taxable item to a buyer in Virginia should collect sales tax based on the sales tax rate at the buyer’s address.
+Virginia is a origin-based sales tax state.
+In a nutshell, that means that sellers who have sales tax nexus in Virginia and sell a taxable item to a buyer in Virginia should collect sales tax based on the sales tax rate at their own, seller’s, address.

 Long story short, Amazon collects sales tax from all Virginia buyers at the Chantilly rate, regardless of the buyer’s location.